 3. Google Earth Engine — Planetary-Scale Cloud Analysis

-Google Earth Engine (GEE) provides free access to petabytes of satellite imagery and geospatial datasets, combined with cloud computing infrastructure for analysis.
-It has become the go-to platform for academic research and environmental monitoring at global scale.
+Google Earth Engine (GEE) gives you free access to petabytes of satellite imagery and geospatial datasets, plus Google’s cloud compute to run analysis on all of it.
+It’s become the default for academic research and large-scale environmental monitoring.

 Key strengths: